Season 1, Episode 33

 Dr. Judy Lovas:

 In my practice, I’ve seen people respond well for… So I classify chronic conditions as pain, and there’s a whole host of different pains, pain, mood disorders, there’s a whole range of different anxieties and depression, sleep disorders, trauma and inflammatory conditions.
 So if you were to look at any chronic condition, I would imagine or I think I believe that they’d fall under one of those.
 Clinically, we know it works.
 It works immediately.
 I’ve had people who’ve never taken slow deep breaths and they’ve said, oh my goodness, I was not aware of my pain nearly as much in that short session then.
 And then over time, it works.
-The literature is increasingly except… I mean there was something like 40 years of research that looked at different stressors and how they affected our immunity and our health and wellbeing.
+The literature is increasing except… I mean there was something like 40 years of research that looked at different stressors and how they affected our immunity and our health and wellbeing.
 So whether it was in a virus or bacteria, grief, so psychological or physical stressors decreased our immunity.

 And once we understood without a shadow of doubt that stress is immunosuppressant the research, then there was a logical progression towards, okay, we know stress de depresses depletes our immunity, what then does relaxation do?
 And the evidence is strong, it can decrease pain, it can improve sleep disorders, it can and does decrease anxiety, it can alleviate depression.
-So I would never say it cures or eliminates, but it gives people… See in psychological terms, we know that having control is good for our mental health.
+So I would never say it cures or eliminates, but it gives people… In psychological terms, we know that having control is good for our mental health.
 I don’t know about Vancouver, but Sydney traffic can be horrendous.
 And when you’re stuck in Sydney traffic and you can’t move left, right, front or back, you have no control.
 And it’s incredibly frustrating.
 Now, that’s a tiny example.
 If there’s an aspect of your life over which you have very little control, it’s not good for us.
 And we are offering our patients and clients control by teaching simple skills like diaphragmatic breathing and guided imagery.
 So that’s another way that it’s beneficial.

 Dr. Lorne Brown:

-And I will add from previous episodes, many of the guests and experts have shared that it’s not necessarily the stressor, it’s your perception to the stress.
-That’s really what’s causing we call it cheese stagnation in Chinese medicine, or resistance or whatever you want to call it.
+And I will add from previous episodes, many of the guests and experts have shared that it’s not necessarily the stressor, it’s your perception of the stress.
+That’s really what’s causing us to call it cheese stagnation in Chinese medicine, or resistance or whatever you want to call it.
 In the conscious world, my understanding is when you have resistance or cheese stagnation, you don’t have the flow and receptivity.
 And it makes so much sense from a Chinese medicine perspective because they say when you have cheese stagnation, cheese does not flow freely and disease grows or develops.
 And when you have free flow, then there’s no pain and health.
 And they talk a lot about how it’s our emotions out of balance or intense that affect our body.
 So this has been understood from the Chinese medicine perspective for eons.
 And now we have modern science validating this because that’s what we like to do.

-We want to understand it from the scientific perspective.
-And so this is wonderful that we’re learning this.
+We want to understand it from a scientific perspective.
+And so it is wonderful that we’re learning this.
 And as you shared, here’s another tool.
 There’s the breathing, we’re about to do guided imagery, which can take you out of that resistance chief stagnation state and bring you back into a state of calmness.
 Another expert that I had interviewed, a physician, a medical doctor had shared, we were talking about different tools and basically, I think Judy, you’ll resonate with this.
 He said if whatever that intervention does engages the parasympathetic nervous system, it’s a good thing.
 Because if you can engage the parasympathetic, then the body, now I’m adding to it, you’re freeing up resources for healing, right?

 Dr. Judy Lovas: